fredbi/go-experiments/go-openapi/json-validation-analyzer.md

 // Analyze the input JSON  schema. func (a *Analyzer) Analyze() error {
 }
+// TODO: partial analysis is interesting to share some of the processing with other analyzers

 // DocValidator returns a closure that can validate a JSON Document against the input schema. func (a *Analyzer) DocValidator() DocValidatorFunc { }